 The master's thesis is examined by the supervisor and a further examiner from the group of authorized examiners.
 At least one examiner must have provided additional scientific services in accordance with §15 Abs. be proven by a Habilitation.

 - At least one examiner of the master’s thesis must belong to the group of professors in the Department of Biology and be significantly involved in teaching within the degree program.
 As a rule the other examiner for the master’s thesis must belong to the Department of Biology and be significantly involved in teaching within the degree program.
 In cases of doubt, the examinations board shall decide on the applicable regulations for examination and instructions.

 - A further examiner must have a doctoral degree.
 The doctorate must be at least three years old and he / she must work scientifically, as evidenced by relevant publications.
 The examination right must be requested by the examiner at the Examination Board, which decides on a case-by-case basis.
 The application must be accompanied by a curriculum vitae, a list of publications, if applicable.

-To submit your thesis in time, please send us an email with your thesis as an attached pdf file .
-The date of the final thesis counts as the date of the email.
-We also need two printed copies with the pdf file on a CD-Rom.
-For the review we take the pdf file of your email.
+To submit your thesis on time, please send us an email with your thesis as a PDF file in the attachment.
+The date of the email counts as the submission date for the final thesis.

 Graduates will, based on their broad interdisciplinary and integrative university training, qualify for a broad range of career opportunities.
 They can, for example, pursue a career in research, starting with a PhD, to be subsequently employed in responsible and leading positions at universities, academic and non-academic research institutes and business companies in the field of biological oceanography and fisheries sciences.